 Whether you are a brand new dancer, or more experienced, she loves teaching couples and singles and makes an exceptionally great member of our team.

 Taylor joined our staff in late 2012 and has been a wonderful addition to the studio.
 His unique blend of humor and technique is sure to get you dancing.
 In December 2013 Taylor had two students awarded Top Student awards at the Yuletide Ball Championships in Washington, D.C.
 In 2014 he received a prized Top Teacher award and again had two students place among the top 20.
 In 2016, Taylor and one of his students won the Silver Level Best of the Best Challenge at Virginia State Ballroom Championship, and went on to represent that competition at the Ohio Star Ball.
 Since then, he has gone on to win numerous Top Teacher awards, and his students continue to receive top accolades at competitions all over the East Coast.
-As well as competing with his professional partner, Allison Lenore, Taylor is dedicated and driven to bring out the best in his students and wants to teach YOU to dance!
+Taylor is dedicated and driven to bring out the best in his students and wants to teach YOU to dance!